-The University outlines its emergency response policy and procedures in the Emergency Response Plan which includes Appendix B - Emergency Response Instructions.
-Emergency responders can be reached by dialing 911 or contacting Public Safety at 426-1453.
+The University outlines its emergency response policy and procedures in the Emergency Response Plan.
+Emergency responders can be reached by dialing 911 or contacting Public Safety at 208-426-6911.
 These numbers must be posted near a laboratory phone and on the corridor door.